-We depart bright ‘n early from Laemmle’s new Monica Film Center in Santa Monica on 2nd Street.
+We depart bright ‘n early from Laemmle’s Monica Film Center in Santa Monica on 2nd Street.
 Sunday morning is a great time to ride normally busy city streets.
 So we’ll “take the lane” as we ride Santa Monica Blvd. past our Royal Theatre in West L.A.
 After rolling through Century City, we’ll turn toward downtown via Wilshire Boulevard.
 Soon, we will encounter two Laemmle theatres – the Music Hall and Ahrya Fine Arts in Beverly Hills.
 Our Wilshire Blvd. tour continues with iconic landmark buildings like Johnnie’s Coffee Shop, LACMA, The Wiltern, Wilshire Boulevard Temple and Bullock’s Wilshire.
 After passing through downtown and crossing over the LA River, we continue East on Whittier Boulevard, the “Main Street” of East LA.

-LEG 2 – Claremont 5 to Playhouse 7 (Pasadena) • 33 miles
+Claremont 5 to Playhouse 7 (Pasadena) • 34 miles

-LEG 3 – Playhouse 7 to NoHo 7 (North Hollywood) • 16 miles
+Laemmle Glendale to NoHo 7 (North Hollywood) • 10 miles

-After a quick photo-op, we continue through Glendale and into Burbank.
+After a quick photo-op at the new theater, we continue through Glendale and into Burbank.
 We then get to ride the Chandler Bike Path into the North Hollywood Arts District and the NoHo 7 theatre.
 Make sure to grab a hot dog at Vicious Dogs, or a burger or sausage at the District Pub.
 And note that you are just a block from the North Hollywood Metro Station.

-Less than 20 miles left, but arguably the toughest leg of the ride.
+Less than 20 miles left, but arguably the toughest part of the ride.
 We start out east on Ventura Blvd., but get onto side streets as quickly as we can.
 Then it’s on to Sepulveda and the 2-mile climb to the top of the Sepulveda Pass.
 The reward for your efforts… a great descent past the Getty Center and into West LA.
 Then a quick jog through the grounds of the VA as we make our way to San Vicente Blvd.
 Then glide west toward the setting sun and ocean views courtesy of Palisades Park before returning to the Monica Film Center to complete the full circuit.

 After parking your bike, head straight up to the Mezzanine Lounge for a celebratory beer and snacks.
-After 130+ miles, you’ve earned it!
+After 135 miles, you’ve earned it!

 Sound fun?
 Register here!